Table of Contents_

 During our Sony A6300 review, we quickly took notice of its very snappy AF system.
-It uses 425 phase detection AF points—which is incredible among interchangeable lens cameras, or Sony cameras for that matter such as the Sony A6000.
-The A6300 Sony’s real time continuous autofocus system, paired with 24.2 megapixel APS C Sensor, shot very high quality images—especially with continuous shooting (11fps).
+It uses 425 phase-detection AF points—which is incredible among interchangeable lens cameras, or Sony cameras for that matter such as the Sony A6000.
+The A6300 Sony’s real-time continuous autofocus system, paired with a 24.2 megapixel APS C Sensor, shot very high-quality images—especially with continuous shooting (11fps).
 Two other cameras that shoot in 24-megapixels include the Sony A7 III and the Canon EOS 2000D.

-Noise was kept at a minimum, even at high ISO; with an e mount noise reduction gave even better image quality.
+The noise was kept at a minimum, even at high ISO; an e mount noise reduction gave even better image quality.
 The Fujifilm X-T30 only outpaces it by a small amount with its 26.1 megapixels, but the A6300 still beats the DJI Osmo Pocket.
-Video resolution and detail is impeccable, performing great even in low light environments.
+Video resolution and detail are impeccable, performing great even in low-light environments.
 The new A6300 Alpha can shoot in Full HD, but more importantly—it shoots in 4K.
 Both its video and image sensor make full use of its very high dynamic range.

 The Sony Mirrorless A6300 features an electronic viewfinder, an SD memory card slot (to access full resolution images and video), and a 3-inch LCD screen that can tilt up and down.
-One thing we liked in particular was the ease of accessing the menu system, as well as the mode dial, shutter speeds, and various shooting modes.
+One thing we liked, in particular, was the ease of accessing the menu system, as well as the mode dial, shutter speeds, and various shooting modes.
 It was not, however, easy on newcomers.
 For a beginner vlogging camera, you might like our review of the Nikon Coolpix L340.

-After testing Sony’s new camera—its performance, snappy autofocus system, external mic jack—we can easily mark the Alpha A6300 as having excellent value when compared to other mirrorless cameras.
+After testing Sony’s new camera—its performance, snappy autofocus system, and external mic jack—we can easily mark the Alpha A6300 as having excellent value when compared to other mirrorless cameras.
 And, it beats out the Blackmagic Pocket 4K Cinema camera.
-Its high-performing capabilities are only heightened when you introduce kit lens mounts (like an A-mount lenses 10), which you’ll certainly need since the Sony Alpha A6300 does not have a full frame.
+Its high-performing capabilities are only heightened when you introduce kit lens mounts (like A-mount lenses 10), which you’ll certainly need since the Sony Alpha A6300 does not have a full frame.

 On the off-chance you’re taking a dive for video, the GoPro Hero 7 Black is going to be far more valuable because of its waterproof properties; the Alpha 6300 is not waterproof.

 We can look past a non-touch LCD display, and getting familiar with new equipment is part of the job as a filmmaker.
-Once you toss those fears aside, you’re left with the Sony Alpha A6300: a high-performing camera that captures your ideas in 4K resolution, keep your shots in focus, and even record better audio with its external mic jack.
+Once you toss those fears aside, you’re left with the Sony Alpha A6300: a high-performing camera that captures your ideas in 4K resolution, keeps your shots in focus, and even records better audio with its external mic jack.